 When you ask someone how they're doing, do you actually care?

-In these times, it is more important than ever that we stand in each other’s shoes – ‘seek first to understand’; and demonstrate that we have each other’s back.
+As leaders, it is more important that we stand in each other’s shoes – 'seek first to understand'; and demonstrate that we have each other's back.

-- This is a time to ask questions and avoid assumptions.
-Many are feeling overwhelmed.
+- Ask questions and avoid assumptions.
 Ask people what they need and agree practical boundaries.
 This can be on an individual basis.
 Be clear on what is acceptable and what is not.

 - Set people up for success.
 Be realistic in your expectations for yourself and the team.